bisonhubert/matchday/DESIGN_DOC.md

 * An interface for running the program when a new stream of data comes through
 * A series of algorithms that uses dataclasses, collections, and print statements to output matchday results
 * A setup file that installs the `matchday` command

-### Visual Overview

-todobison add a pic of the whiteboard

 ### Streaming Input